ember-labs-io/Plinky_LPE/docs/midi_implementation.md

 5. [NRPN Table](#5-nrpn-table)

 ## 1. Using 14 bit CCs for parameters
 All parameter CCs under 32 can be used as 14 bit CCs with an effective range of 0-16383.
-The listed CC acts as course control, while the listed CC + 32 acts as fine control
+The listed CC acts as coarse control, while the listed CC + 32 acts as fine control

 > For example: The Noise parameter can be controlled with CC 2 (coarse) and CC 34 (fine)